📚

 Image from Wikipedia

 The Earth's crust is broken into sections called plates.
-Due to the Earth's molten core, these plates act like ice cubes in water; they are pushed around by forces and move.
-Where two plates meet is called a fault.
+These different plates move around due to currents of molten rock below them.
+Where the plates come together is called a fault.
 Fault lines interact differently based on how the plates are moving and can be classified into three major groups:

 Understanding the location and type of fault, we can predict the locations of potential earthquakes and volcanoes as well as the resulting impact they can have on human health.